microsoft/pxt-adafruit/docs/projects/wonder-woman-gauntlets/make.md

 ![Remove clip on battery holder](/static/cp/projects/wonder-woman-gauntlets/remove-clip.jpg)

-* Insert the battery cable into the battery port on the top of the Circuit Playground Express.
+* Insert the battery cable into the battery port on the top of the @boardname@.

 ![Insert the battery cable](/static/cp/projects/wonder-woman-gauntlets/battery-cable.jpg)